 Critical thinkers, like myself, often emphasize the fact that Things Could Have Been Otherwise.
 Indeed, we like to convey the sense that Things could still be Otherwise, if we just start thinking differently.
 (And not just “differently” in the manner encouraged by Steve Jobs.)
 The premise is that society is, well, socially constructed, and that it actually takes a lot of invisible ideological work to keep the foundations of this strange — absurdly unjust — society replicating itself from generation to generation.
 (An approach known as “social reproduction theory”.)
 Charles Fourier, the unconventional proto-socialist who wrote at the beginning of the nineteenth century, is, it could be argued, the patron saint of Living Otherwise.
 He was the first thinker, to my knowledge, to not only critique the status quo, but to spend much of his life mapping out precisely how Things could be so radically different as to be virtually unrecognizable.
 This is why his name forever features in the pantheon of utopians.
 His notion of Harmony — an age in which all our present miseries and stupidities will be vanquished, almost overnight, by vastly improved social arrangements — is the first detailed attempt to create a blueprint for an actual existing utopia.
 A utopia not just for the anointed or the deserving, but for all humankind, united under a new global association of liberated souls (connected by what he called passionate attraction).

 Fourier’s writing smells (pleasantly, to my nose) “of the lamp”, since he was obliged to work late into the night, after working as a traveling sales clerk during the day (mostly in connection with the silk trade of his native Lyon).
-Even so, he enjoyed a staggering confidence in his own knowledge, and presumes unprecedented mastery of every branch of the human and natural sciences (cosmology, meteorology, geography, anthropology, etc. . . . even theology).
-Fourier’s most essential claim would have seen him burnt at the stake a century or so earlier: specifically, that all of humanity’s various instincts and passions are part of God’s grand design, including lust, and should not be repressed or stigmatized as sinful.
-The problem, according to Fourier, is not with our primal urges, but the way these desires are stifled, stunted, and warped by civilization (a time period in the Western Hemisphere which dates from the ancient Greeks, by his reckoning).
+Even so, he enjoyed a staggering confidence in his own knowledge, and presumed unprecedented mastery of every branch of the human and natural sciences (cosmology, meteorology, geography, anthropology, etc. . . . even theology).
+Fourier’s most essential claim would have seen him burnt at the stake a century or so earlier: specifically, that all of humanity’s various instincts and passions, including lust, are part of God’s grand design and should not be repressed or stigmatized as sinful.
+The problem, according to Fourier, is not with our primal urges, but with the way these desires are stifled, stunted, and warped by civilization (a time period in the Western Hemisphere that dates from the ancient Greeks, by his reckoning).
 Make no mistake, when Fourier uses the term “civilized”, he is not marking a higher state or achievement, but rather hurling an insult with a curled lip.
 Civilization names a dark age of hypocrisy, disorientation, and universal unhappiness, where even the very rich are imprisoned in simply a more comfortable class of misery than the rest of us.
 While humanity has made great technical strides, according to our guide, which have led to astonishing leaps in our capacity to exploit nature for profit, we have not paid any attention to our own inclinations, our own souls, our own hunger for freedom, play, sensual exploration, artistic expression, confraternity, and collective erotic interaction.
-(Where “Eros” is figured not in its reduced form, as the merely sexual, but as the pulse of life and joy which Lucretius believes lies at the origin of life’s spark.)
-In other words, Fourier provided a fully-fledged theory of alienation, several decades before Marx, just as he had a fully-fledged theory of repression nearly a century before Freud.
+(Where “Eros” is figured not in its reduced form, as merely the sexual, but as the pulse of life and joy which Lucretius believed lies at the origin of life’s spark.)
+In other words, Fourier provided a fully fledged theory of alienation, several decades before Marx, just as he had a fully fledged theory of repression nearly a century before Freud.

-The citizen of Harmony (known as a “harmonian”), would soon live to 144 years old, need only five hours sleep, and be an average height of seven foot, due to the healthy life-style, refined superfoods, and overall orgone accumulation of the phalanstery.
-(While Fourier never uses the word “orgone” energy, it is difficult not to see its presence at work in the vision of Harmony, from a post-Reichian perspective.)
+The citizen of Harmony (known as a “harmonian”) would soon live to be 144 years old, need only five hours' sleep, and be an average height of seven foot, due to the healthy lifestyle, refined superfoods, and overall orgone accumulation of the phalanstery.
+(While Fourier never used the phrase “orgone” energy, it is difficult to not see its presence at work in the vision of Harmony, from a post-Reichian perspective.)
 Indeed, Fourier’s vatic description of the phalanstery is a strange mix of the classical (including vestals), the medieval (wandering bards and errant knights), and the Renaissance (“courtly behavior”).
 It also anticipates the Victorian era (especially the craft-based counter-culture associated with William Morris), as well as the hyper-modern industrial age (utilizing, as it does, state-of-the-art architecture and engineering, such as weather-proof towns and forest-wide irrigation systems).

-Among all the remarkable claims in Fourier’s seemingly tireless accounts of this tantalizing collective life, which exists just past our own selfish and self-defeating horizon (to the extent that he sometimes slips into the present tense when describing it), one in particular stands out as striking.
+Among all the remarkable claims in Fourier’s seemingly tireless accounts of this tantalizing collective life, which exists just past our own selfish and self-defeating horizon (to the extent that he sometimes slipped into the present tense when describing it), one in particular stands out as striking.
 And that is the amazing faith he has in human association itself.
-Clearly, this thinker has never lived in a group house, or been obliged to sit on a committee, for he believes that a rather relentless public existence will, by its own account, bring us, without exception, a profound and unshakable happiness.
-(So much so, that rich folk will live in a modest house of only three rooms, since they will spend three-quarters of their lives in active social commerce and activity.)
+Clearly, this thinker has never lived in a group house, or been obliged to sit on a committee, for he believed that a rather relentless public existence would, by its own account, bring us, without exception, a profound and unshakable happiness.
+(So much so that rich folk would live in a modest house of only three rooms, since they would spend three-quarters of their lives in active social commerce and activity.)

 is as incompatible with equality of fortune as with uniformity of character; it desires a progressive scale in every direction, the greatest variety in employments, and, above all, the union of extreme contrasts, such as that of the man of opulence with one of no means, a fiery character with an apathetic one, youth with age, etc.1